joefraley/resume/readme.md

 - Frontend architecture for a legacy Rails/Ember application.
 - Built metrics dashboard feature for displaying complex data over time to users without any data visualization framework.
 - Improved frontend error reporting from total white-noise to purely actionable signals.
 Hundreds of meaningless on-call reports per day became only several per week.
-- Led work on constructing a frontend component library.
+- Led work on constructing a front-end component library.
 Led education and advocacy efforts for modern architectural patterns.
 - Launched critical personalized recommendation features in collaboration with Machine Learning engineers and data scientists.
-- Helped define the engineering culture by driving documentation, defining expectations, and exemplifying collaborative team work.
+- Helped define the engineering culture by driving documentation, defining expectations, and exemplifying collaborative teamwork.

 ### Senior Software Engineer |  [Nike](http://nike.com/) (January 2017 - December 2018)
-- Implemented architectural platform for testing and deploying multiple versions of machine learning models.
+- Implemented an architectural platform for testing and deploying multiple versions of machine learning models.
 - Backend infrastructure and service architecture for Nike's machine learning and recommendations platform.
 We use a lot of Scala and Python.
-Our services are architected to be cloud-first, and deployed to Kubernetes on AWS.
+Our services are architected to be cloud-first and deployed to Kubernetes on AWS.
 - Implemented A/B testing of machine learning models served to end-users using Optimizely.
-- Implemented service contracts that enabled integration of the recommendation services with nike.com, peaking at 6,000 request per second.
+- Implemented service contracts that enabled integration of the recommendation services with nike.com, peaking at 6,000 requests per second.
 - Drove product level discussions about our ethical obligations to consumers in machine learning systems.

 ### Software Engineer |  [Aruba Meridian](http://meridianapps.com/) (October 2016 - December 2017)

-- A front-end single-page app for bluetooth beacons management and a CMS for native location apps.
+- A front-end single-page app for Bluetooth beacons management and a CMS for native location apps.
 - Implemented feature-flags and account expiration enforcement that captured at least $800,000 in outstanding payments.
 - Expanded and maintained micro-services on `Google App Engine`.
 For example, a `Python` `REST` API, `Node` location/routing service, front-end server, and more.
 - Implemented token-based authentication for secure API access.